 We may be required to measure certain assets and liabilities at fair value on a nonrecurring basis.
-Nonrecurring assets are recorded at the lower of cost or fair value in our financial statements.
-There were no liabilities measured at fair value on a nonrecurring basis at either December 31, 2022 or December 31, 2021.

-For Level 3 assets measured at fair value on a nonrecurring basis at December 31, 2022 and 2021, the significant unobservable inputs used in the fair value measurements were as follows:
+Nonrecurring assets are recorded at the lower of cost or fair value in our consolidated financial statements.
+There were no liabilities measured at fair value on a nonrecurring basis at either December 31, 2023 or December 31, 2022.
+There were no Level 3 assets and one Level 2 individually assessed loan measured at fair value on a nonrecurring basis as of December 31, 2023 for \$5.9 million.
+At December 31, 2022, there was one Level 3 OREO property measured at fair value for \$3.1 million which was sold in 2023.